 Our Humble Beginnings and Early Years

-Inspired by a 1997 episode of Oprah and in response to the Welfare to Work initiative, Chester County resident, Laurie Todd, had a vision to help the women in her community return to work by providing them with work-appropriate clothing.
-Together with her friends, Cecily Getz, Kathy Smith Granahan, Beth Heft and Marianne Plucienik, this ambitious group of women chose to make a difference in their community.
-These visionary women gathered women’s clothing and added $600 in seed money—thus, Wings for Success was born.
+Inspired by a 1997 episode of Oprah and in response to the Welfare to Work initiative, a group of Chester County residents had a vision to help the women in their community return to work by providing them with work-appropriate clothing.
+These women, Cecily Getz, Kathy Smith Granahan, Beth Heft and Marianne Plucienik, and Laurie Todd, chose to make a difference in their community by gathering women’s clothing and added $600 in seed money—thus, Wings for Success was born.

 The original Wings team contacted local social service agencies and job training programs that were already working with women transitioning to the workforce.
 Using their own vehicles, they transported clothing to these agencies to help women prepare for interviews and employment.

 By the turn of the century, Wings had quadrupled the number of women served and found itself in need of professional management.
-Founder Laurie Todd stepped down as Board President and was appointed our first Executive Director.
-Under Laurie’s guidance, our first fundraiser was held at the QVC Studios and shortly thereafter, we received our permanent 501c3 designation.
+Our first fundraiser was held at the QVC Studios and shortly thereafter, we received our permanent 501(c)(3) designation.

 Other significant milestones include moving our office to the current Frazer location and hiring our first Program Manager, Diane Mills, in 2008.
 In 2013, we submitted and received our first Standards of Excellence status with PANO (Pennsylvania Association of Nonprofit Organizations), which verifies that we are a well-managed organization.
 In 2015, to better serve the southern half of Chester County, we opened our second office in Kennett Square and hired our second Program Manager, Ingrid Lis.